ChrisG32123/longitudinal_breast_cancer_analysis/README.md

     - `src/filter_valid_patient_information.ipynb` renamed to better reflect script use
     - `code_development/test_dce_time_axis.ipynb` was used for testing gifs and DCE frame separation

+Goals:
+    - Fix radiomics correction now that data is being correctly parsed, stored, and overlaid.
+    - Rerun machine learning code once radiomics extraction has been fixed.

 ### Week of May 26, 2025